 How To Edit Your WordPress User Profile

-Your Profile screen lets you how your name will display on your website, your e-mail address for administrative purposes, optional personal information, and personal settings.
+Your Profile screen lets you specify your name and how it will be displayed on your website or blog, your e-mail address for admin purposes, and other personal information and optional settings associated with your WordPress user account.

-In this post, you will learn about changing your user profile.
+In this article, you will learn about editing your user profile.

-Changing Your User Profile And Personal Options In WordPress
+How To Edit Your User Details And Personal Settings In WordPress

-Hover over this section with your mouse and it expands to display your Gravatar image, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …
+If you hover over this panel with your mouse it will expand with an image of your Gravatar, your name and username, and also links to your “Profile Screen” and a “Log Out” link …

 Select Edit My Profile…

-You can also access your user profile from the main navigation menu by going to Users > Your Profile …
+Another way to access your user profile area from the dashboard menu is to go to Users > Your Profile …

-The Profile screen contains various subsections that allow you to view and manage information about your WordPress user account.
+The Profile screen contains various subsections that allow you to view and edit information about your WordPress user account.

 - Personal Options